Frequently Asked Questions

 The Abortion Pill is two drugs taken in two separate doses (one at the clinic and one at home.)
 Another name for the abortion pill is a medical or chemical abortion.
 The abortion pill can cost anywhere between $450-$800.

 Is a surgical abortion easier than a medical abortion?

 If you are in your first trimester, you have the option of a medication/medical abortion (the abortion pill) or an abortion procedure.
 Both choices have health risks and side-effects.
 Before you decide, you should discuss your medical history and any health conditions with a doctor or nurse.

 when is the latest I can get an abortion?

 At your appointment, we can answer all your questions about late-term abortion procedures and give you information and resources for pregnancy options in your third trimester.

-THINGS TO NOTE: We provide education on abortion and pregnancy options.
+We provide education on abortion pills and procedures and all your pregnancy options.
 We do not refer for or perform terminations and we do not financially benefit from any decision you make.